 While looking for good Coming-of-Age novels to read, Fred Gipson‘s book Old Yeller was recommended.
 I read it over the course of two days – and although it did not turn to be as sappy as I was warned it may be – it inspired me to seek out the 1957 Disney film based on the novel.
-Having seen it, I decided to review the film instead of the book as, for some reason, I found it much more moving than the book – something of a rare occurrence in my experience.
-Additionally, while the film adaptation generally followed the story related in the book closely, unlike the novel it did not include the spoilers that give away the ending.
+Having seen it, I decided to review the movie instead of the book as, for some reason, I found it much more moving than the book – something of a rare occurrence in my experience.
+Additionally, while the film adaptation generally followed the story related in the book closely, unlike the novel, it did not include the spoilers that give away the ending.

 Old Yeller Theme Song